smithcn9/ECE287-Final-Project/README.md

 - https://youtu.be/bxhqV72B3H4

 ## Citations and Acknowledgements
-- The VGA signal generation module is based on a design by Peter Jamieson, providing a solid basis for this innovative project.
+- The VGA signal generation module is based on a design by Peter Jamieson, providing a solid basis for this project.

 ## Contributors
 - Carter Smith